mvolkmann/MyUnixEnv/notes/GoNotes.md

   - ex. `func(v int) int { return v * 2 }`

+- parameter types
+  - when consecutive parameters have the same type, can omit the type from all but the last
+  - ex. `func foo(p1 int, p2 int, p3 string, p4 string)`
+    is equivalent to `func foo(p1, p2 int, p3, p4 string)`
 - variadic functions
-  - accept a variable number of arguments
-  - precede last argument type with an ellipsis
+  - to accept a variable number of arguments precede last argument type with an ellipsis
   - ex.
     ```go
     func log(args ...any) {